Swag Surfin: Usage in sports

-It is the unofficial anthem of the WNBA's Washington Mystics and was played at the game in which the team won its first championship.
+It is the unofficial anthem of the Women's National Basketball Association (WNBA)'s Washington Mystics and was played at the game in which the team won its first championship.
 "Swag Surfin'" also became synonymous with the Chicago Bears' post-game locker room celebration, nicknamed "Club Dub", under head coach Matt Nagy in 2018 and 2019.
+"Swag Surfin'" is also often played by the Auburn Tigers football team during big games, dating back to at least 2017.